DMilmont/RedditStockPredictions/literature_survey.md

 Stock Prices and Social Dynamics http://www.econ.yale.edu//~shiller/pubs/p0616.pdf

+Investing in speculative assets is a social activity.
+Investors spend a substantial part of their leisure time discussing investments, reading about investments, or gossiping about others' successes or failures in investing.
+It is thus plausible that investor's behavior (and hence prices of speculative assets) would be influenced by social movements.

 @article{shiller1984stock,
   title={Stock prices and social dynamics}, author={Shiller, Robert J and Fischer, Stanley and Friedman, Benjamin M},